feraco/loco-mujoco/README.md

 Although primarily focused on imitation learning, LocoMuJoCo also supports custom reward function classes,
 making it suitable for pure reinforcement learning as well.

+### RoboUniversity: Learning Unitree G1 Programming

+This repository is used at **RoboUniversity** to teach students how to program the **Unitree G1 humanoid robot** using MuJoCo simulation.
+Students learn to:

+- 🤖 **Understand robot kinematics**: Visualize joint movements and body dynamics in real-time
+- 🎭 **Explore motion capture data**: Learn from retargeted human motion datasets (LAFAN1, AMASS)
+- 📊 **Analyze robot behavior**: Use interactive visualizations with Rerun and web interfaces
+- 🧪 **Develop control algorithms**: Test locomotion strategies in a safe simulation environment
+- 🎯 **Master imitation learning**: Train robots to replicate complex human movements

+The included teaching tools provide professional visualizations perfect for classroom demonstrations and research presentations.

 <div align="center">
   <img src="imgs/main_lmj.gif"/>